dpromisel/deep-learning-final-project/README.md

 Dropout of 0.1 (but will be experimented with).
 Hidden layer sizes of 300 units.

-Our architecture will be as such:
+Our architecture is as such:
 An embedding layer.
-An encoding Transformer layer.
-A decoding Transformer layer.
+A transformer OR bidirectional LSTM layer.
-A positional embedding layer.
+A dense Sigmoid layer.
-Two (or more, as we experiment) dense layers, the first activated with Relu and the second with Softmax.

 Metrics
 What constitutes success?
 We consider success to be a model that will train on our data set and achieve ~70 accuracy on sentiment analysis